LorienLV/gatherscatter-coalescing-report/README.md

 Number of scatters that access 6 cache lines: 636 Number of scatters that access 7 cache lines: 532 Number of scatters that access 8 cache lines: 453

+Total number of gathers: 5124
+Total number of scatters: 4125
+Number of SIMD instructions that are not gathers or scatters: 24141 Number of scalar instructions: 13641
 ```